a11rew/a11rew.dev/posts/the-10k-question.md

 > I have the data - I have debit/credit alerts from my bank & mobile money, I have statements.
 Why can’t I just give those to the apps?

-Turns out, therein lied the solution to the problem we’d been mulling for two years, staring me in the face.
-I didn’t need to go through banks to get a list of my transactions - I already had that.
-I needed a solution that could work with the same transaction notification data my bank provided and then let me manage my finances based on that data.
+Turns out, therein lied the solution to the problem we’d been mulling for two years.
+I didn’t need to go through banks to get a list of my transactions - they'd already given me that.
+I needed a solution that could work with the same transaction notification data my bank provided to let me manage my finances.

 **Light bulb moment.**